 - 1 Read the Post-16 Prospectus carefully. - 2 Once you receive your Year 11 annual report you will have a good indication of the options open to you.
-At this point you should make an application on the card provided and return this to the College's Post-16 office. - 3 Your application will be read by Mrs Dormand (Deputy Principal). - 4 Every applicant will be invited to a meeting to discuss the suitability of the subjects selected.
+At this point you should make an application using the form provided and return this to the College's Post-16 office. - 3 Your application will be read by Miss Haynes, Head of Sixth Form. - 4 Every applicant will be invited to a meeting to discuss the suitability of the subjects selected.
 Successful applicants will receive written confirmation of course offers.

-Application forms should be returned by Friday 27th January 2017.
+Application forms should be returned by Friday 26th January 2018.
 (Late applications will be considered)